srmtlab/research_HOSSAIN/readme.md

-# This file contains my thesis.
+# This repository contains all my findings related to my research.